waggle-sensor/summer2021/Go/daily_blog.md

 - 3:00 PM meeting today with prof. Dunn and the rest of NAISE
    - finishing up the last of the presentations
    - talking about the end internship and final deliverables
+- Began outlining and drafting blog post; due by next week but want most of it done by Thursday or Friday

+##### Wednesday:
+- 2-4PM: Final presentation meetings for the first half of the summer interns
+- Worked on preparing presentation/blog post/final paper:
+   -